layilin/SP23-33852/_annotations/book3.md

 [place] 120.612 Scotia's.
 Scotia is the Latin name for Scotland.

 [plant] 120.612 thyme.
-Thyme, an aromatic garden herb of the mint family used in cooking, genus *Thymus*.
+Plants of the genus *Thymus*, native to Greenland, Eurasia, and northeast tropical Africa.

 [place] 120.613 Barbuda.
 A small island near Antigua and now part of the nation of Antigua and Barbuda.